ionic compounds header image.

 Solutions of ionic compounds

 The image below shows the apparatus needed to demonstrate the fact that solutions of ionic compounds will conduct electricity.
-Here two graphite electrodes are dipped into a solution of an ionic compound; the free moving ions present in the solution are attracted to the two electrodes.
+Here two graphite electrodes are dipped into a solution of an ionic compound; the free moving positive and negatively charged ions present in the solution will be attracted towards the electrodes.
 The positively charged metal ions will be attracted to the negatively charged electrode (the cathode) and the negatively charged non-metal ions in the solution will be attracted to the positively charged electrode (the anode).
-These free moving ions are able to conduct an electrical current and this explains why the bulb in the image lights up.
+These free moving ions are able to conduct an electrical current and this explains why the bulb in the image below lights up.

 Experimental set up to show how solutions of ionic compounds conduct electricity.

-If an ionic compound is heated and it melts to form a liquid then this liquid will also conduct electricity; since the ions present in this liquid are free to move.
-These free moving ions just as in the solution are able to conduct an electrical current.
-Since it is the presence of free moving ions that enable an electric current to flow in solutions and melts it makes sense that solid ionic compounds DO NOT conduct electricity since the ions are held tightly in a 3d lattice structure and are not free to move.
+If an ionic compound is heated to a high temperature it melts to form a liquid or a melt.
+This molten liquid or melt will also conduct electricity; since the ions present in this liquid are free to move.
+These free moving ions just as in the solution are able to conduct an electrical current, since it is the presence of free moving ions that enable an electric current to flow in solutions and melts.
+It therefore makes sense that solid ionic compounds DO NOT conduct electricity since the ions are held tightly in a 3d lattice structure and are not free to move.

 Ionic compounds have high melting points due to their giant lattice structure and strong bonds